tltv/gantt/README.md

 * git clone <url of the Gantt repository>
 * mvn clean
 * mvn install
-* cd gantt-element/src/main/resources/org/tltv/gantt/public/
+* cd gantt-demo
-* polymer serve
+* mvn jetty:run

-To see the demo(s), navigate to http://localhost:8081/ or http://localhost:8081/demo.html
+To see the demo, navigate to http://localhost:8080/

 ## License & Author